Sebbyraft/Arduino-Matlab/README.md

 # Arduino-Matlab&Simulink

-Simple examples to use Arduino through MATLAB
+Simple examples to use Arduino through MATLAB and SIMULINK

 Matlab folder:
 - 4x3 Keypad